-The Commissioner's mandate is to consider complaints about the provision of health services and services for older people, and complaints about contraventions of the privacy principles or of a consumer's right of access to his or her health records under the Health Records (Privacy and Access) Act 1997.
+The ACT Human Rights Commission handles complaints about the provision of health services in the ACT and complaints about access to and integrity of health records in the ACT under the ACT Health Records (Privacy and Access) Act 1997.

 The Health Services Commissioner can deal with complaints about all health services provided in the ACT – public and private, services provided a hospital, a general practice and all individual registered practitioners.
 Complaints about individual practitioners may be dealt in conjunction with the Australian Health Practitioner Regulation Agency (AHPRA).
 More information about that process is below.

 The Commission generally tries to resolve health related complaints through conciliation with the health service or with the health practitioner.
 Information about the conciliation process is available in our conciliation FAQ.

 A health record complaint may arise when: